taurusilver7/pokedex/README.md

 Add /components, /pages, /scss, /utils & /section directories to the source directory to better navigate the application with best practices.

 Create the pages necessary to navigate the application and initiate the required routes in the App component.
+The application pages include a Search, Pokemon, MyList, About & Compare pages.

+Create & style a higher-order wrapper component for application background layout.